jembi/openhim-console/README.md

 To start up a development instance of the webapp run `grunt serve`.
 The hostname and port can be changed in `Gruntfile.js`.
 The hostname can be changed to `0.0.0.0` in order to access the site from outside.

-Note all changes will be automatically applied to the webapp and the page will be reloaded after each change.
+Note all changes will be automatically applied to the web-app and the page will be reloaded after each change.
 In addition JSHint will be run to provide information about errors or bad code style.
 The unit tests will also be automatically be run if JSHint does not find any errors.

 For unit testing we are using [mocha](http://mochajs.org/) with [chai.js](http://chaijs.com/api/bdd/) for assertions.
 We are using the BDD `should` style for chai as it more closely resembles the unit testing style that is being used for the [OpenHIM-core component](https://github.com/jembi/openhim-core-js)

 This code was scaffolded using [Yeoman](http://yeoman.io/) and the [angular generator](https://github.com/yeoman/generator-angular).
-You can find more detials about the command available by looking at the docs of those tools.
+You can find more details about the command available by looking at the docs of those tools.

 ---